cfrm17/CloseOutReserve/README.md

 # CloseOut Reserve

 A model is presented to calculate the monthly Close-Out Reserve of the structured interest rate derivatives.
-Products cover vanilla swaptions, Bermudan swaptions, callable swaps, variable notional swaptions, cap and floor and Treasury bond options.
+Products cover vanilla swaptions, Bermudan swaptions, callable swaps, callable exotics (see https://finpricing.com/lib/EqCallable.html), variable notional swaptions, cap and floor and Treasury bond options.

 We can price all kinds of options and get the corresponding Vegas based on the above volatility matrices.
 Let us consider an option (vanilla or non-vanilla).
 Given a swaption term, an underlying term and a strike price, if we change the volatility from the above volatility cubic, we can get one Vega by using the definition of Vega.